Sandremss/Actionscript-Source-Obfuscator/README.md

 		Its slow and unhandy to read because of the extra { it creates
 3.	mxml, will not get parsed; only .as files
 		This is an actionscript obfuscator, not a UI obfuscator.
-4. Local functions, may generate errors there is a chance where there can be collisions with names.
+4. Local functions and anymous functions, may generate errors there is a chance where there can be collisions with names.
 5. Dynamically typed members, may generate errors Without a type the variable or function cannot be referenced correctly, look out for warnings when you compile your original code for this.
-6. Vector object; does not have type safety, may generate errors It would be too tedious to create this just for Vector, Vector is only faster than Array with primitive values mostly and they should not be a problem.
-7. Global function or field in .as file
+7. Global function or field in separate .as file (global to the package)
 8. Possibly more, things I haven't heard of